buildkite/migration/docs/CircleCI.md

 ### commands

 A `command` defined in a CircleCI pipeline is a reusable set of instructions with parameters that can be inserted into required `job` executions.
 Commands can have their own set list of `steps` that are translated through to the generated [command step](https://buildkite.com/docs/pipelines/command-step)'s `commands`.
-If a `command` contains a `parameters` key, its default parameters that is specified within the block is passed through into the specific command if it is utilised.
+If a `command` contains a `parameters` key, its default parameters that are specified within the block is passed through into the specific command if it is utilised.

 ### workflows